Knowledge Puffs Up

 A Sermon on Ephesians 6:10-13Read more

-What does it mean to know God and His Word?
+What does it mean to know God and His word?
 Some say that by merely knowing many facts about the Bible, they truly know God.
-But in this sermon on Ephesians 6:10-13.
-Dr. Martyn Lloyd-Jones preaches on the need to know God with true knowledge.
-Many Christians are tempted to think about the Bible as just another book to learn from.
-But this is not the Bible of the living God!
-For Scripture demands that we approach it as God’s Word and in a way that we learn who God is.
+But in this sermon on Ephesians 6:10–13 titled “Knowledge Puffs Up,” Dr. Martyn Lloyd-Jones preaches on the need to know God with true knowledge.
+Many Christians are tempted to think about the Bible as just another book from which to learn.
+But this is not the Bible of the living God.
+Scripture demands that Christians approach it as God’s word and in a way that they learn who God is.
 Mere theoretical knowledge is not the goal of Christian growth.
-We must encounter God as He has revealed himself in His Word, and we must look to Scripture as the speech of God to us.
-What does this mean to you?
-This means that you must seek to know God, not merely know about Him.
-You must have a personal knowledge of God.
-Theological debates cannot replace loving God and each other, for true knowledge of God is a saving knowledge based in his Son, Jesus Christ.
-This sermon calls each and every one of us to a deeper and fuller knowledge of God as found in His Word!
+Christians must encounter God as He has revealed Himself in His word, and they must look to Scripture as the speech of God.
+Christians must seek to know God, not merely know about Him.
+They must have a personal knowledge of God.
+Theological debates cannot replace loving God and each other, for true knowledge of God is a saving knowledge based in His Son, Jesus Christ.
+This sermon calls each and every Christian to a deeper and fuller knowledge of God as found in His word.

 Additional Scripture Translations

 10Finally, be strong in the Lord and in the strength of His might.
 11Put on the full armor of God, so that you will be able to stand firm against the schemes of the devil.
 12For our struggle is not against flesh and blood, but against the rulers, against the powers, against the world forces of this darkness, against the spiritual forces of wickedness in the heavenly places.
 13Therefore, take up the full armor of God, so that you will be able to resist on the evil day, and having done everything, to stand firm.

 Ephesians 6:10-13, King James Version (KJV)